 unsubscribe) link in the email message.
 These unsubscribe requests are

-processed using either the http
+processed using either the http or mailto methods.

 To learn more about this process, read Easy Unsubscribe and List-Unsubscribe Email Headers.